 Adobe Dynamic Media Classic Company Admin Can view and administer only their own companies.
 A Company Administrator can also perform all administration functions, including adding administrators and users.
 A Company Administrator can add a user to the DMC company admin accounts.
 (This role is the default user role.)

-The apostrophe character (‘) is not allowed in email addresses.
+‘) is not allowed in email addresses.

-Click Save to complete the user setup.
+Select Save to complete the user setup.

-When adding new Media Portal users, you can also go to Setup > Application Setup > User Administration, then click Upload User List and select a .csv file containing no more than 500 users.
+When adding new Media Portal users, you can also go to Setup > Application Setup > User Administration, then select Upload User List and select a .csv file containing no more than 500 users.

-You can delete users from Dynamic Media Classic by making them invalid.
+You can delete users from Adobe Dynamic Media Classic by making them invalid.
 Invalid users are removed from the system and all accounts.

 Users who have been deactivated no longer have permission to enter the account listed at the top of the Select Accounts To Access menu.